 Step 2: Display Slides or Videos Into a Live Event

 Note: Slides must be enabled for an event.
-To enable slides for any event, click on My Events > Title of the Event > Event Name, Listening Options, and Template Options
+To enable slides for any event, click on Events > Event List > Event Title > Title & Options

-To display slides into a live event, first select the presentation that's going live by clicking on My Events, then the Control Panel link for the event that's going live.
+To display slides into a live event, first select the presentation that's going live by clicking on the Event List then the Control Panel link for your event.
 Once in the control panel, click on the slides button at the top of the page.

 Navigation and Display Options

 Once you're in the slides area, choose the presentation for your event.
 We recommend that you begin displaying your first slide 5 to 10 minutes before your event goes live.
 That way, when people arrive to your event page, they'll see the first slide of your presentation and know that they're in the right place.

 When you're ready to start your presentation, be sure to click on the Recordings tab to click the start recording button.
 Then return to the slides tab to begin.